adskdimitrii/aps-cli/README.md

 1. Build the CLI (follow steps below).
 2. Log in (recommend using [SSA](https://aps.autodesk.com/en/docs/ssa/v1/developers_guide/overview/))
 3. Define a task you would like the agent to do.
 Keep it small and simple at first.
 For example `Get the most recent 10 issues from project X`.
-Keep in mind: An agent can't do anything the APS CLI can't do.
+Keep in mind: An agent can only do what the APS APIs support.
 Make sure your ask is possible by reviewing the [APS Doc](https://aps.autodesk.com/developer/documentation).
-To fast-track you can simply ask `how would you do X using the APS CLI, here are the docs: docs/README.md`.
-Keep in mind the local docs are not complete but include all the scripts on how to crawl more docs.
+To fast-track discovery you can simply ask `How would you do X using the APS CLI, here are the docs: docs/README.md`.
+Note: the local docs are not complete but include all the scripts on how to crawl new docs.
 You can also provide URLs to our live docs.
 4. Grant the CLI needed access to the resources in your task.
-5. Ask the agent using this template:
+5. Prompt the agent using this template:

 ```
 Using the aps-cli, complete the following task: